Vakulum/krew-wiki/docs/home.md

 Krew.io is a unique third person shooter style game that can be played [here](https://krew.io).

 ## What is Krew.io?
 Krew.io is a multiplayer 3D third-person shooter web-based game, with an overall pirate theme, where players compete to sink each other, race for loot, and attempt to be a successful pirate.
-Included within the [io games](https://iogames.space) category, but vastly different to most .io games.
-The game is mostly competitive, as players battle each other for #1, but is also somewhat cooperative, as players on the same ship will have to work together to sink enemies.
+Included within the [io games](https://iogames.space) category, but vastly different to most .io games, it is mostly competitive, as players battle each other for #1, but is also somewhat cooperative, as players on the same ship will have to work together to sink enemies.

 ## Gameplay Basics